+\textbf{Type $[3, 4, 2p, 2q]$, $3<p<q$.} We will follow the $t$-layer construction described above.
+We have already noted in the proof of the non-existence part of tiling of type $[3, 4, k_3, k_4]$ for $k_3$ or $k_4$ odd, that the $4$-gons are either of type-2 or type-4, and neighborhoods of the $k_3$ and $k_4$-gons are composed of partial neighborhoods of type-1 or type-2 shown in Fig.~\ref{fig:34k3k4}.
+It follows that there is a unique way one can attach triangles to the vertices of the $4$-gons on $\partial X_k$.
+Due to the cyclic repetition of faces around each triangle, a face in $C_k$ must reappear after at most three other faces.
+In particular, there are three faces ($k_3$ and $k_4$-gons) between two $4$-gons.
+Then we can form the neighborhoods of $k_3$-gon and $k_4$-gons between any two $4$-gons in $C_k$ by composing partial neighborhoods of type-1 or type-2.

-\textbf{Maps of types $[3, 5, k_3, k_4], k_3, k_4 \geq 5:$} For such tuples, we will again construct t-layers.
-However, with a pentagon in the tuple, we face the issue of possibly violating the observation-2 made above in the "if" part of the proof of this theorem.
-In order to overcome this issue, we further modify the construction method of each t-layer.
-We will first attach triangles to the vertices of the pentagons on $\partial X_k$ in a prescribed manner, and next we will attach triangles to the other faces, finally we will construct face-cycles around these triangles.
+\textbf{Type $[3, 5, k_3, k_4], k_3, k_4 \geq 5:$} For these tuples, we again construct t-layers.
+However, the presence of pentagon introduces the risk of violating the Observation \ref{A2}.
+To overcome this, we modify the constructions of t-layers: we first attach triangles to the vertices of the pentagons on $\partial X_k$ in a prescribed manner, then attach triangles to the remaining faces, and finally construct neighborhoods of these triangles.

-By \textit{$n(r)$-gon} in $X^{-}_k$, we mean a $n$-gon that has exactly $n-r$ free vertices.
-In other words, a $n(r)$-gon appears as if it is a $r$-gon when all of its edges on $\partial X_k$ are viewed as a single edge.
+By \textit{$n(r)$-gon} in $C_k$, we mean an $n$-gon that has exactly $n-r$ free vertices.
+In other words, a $n(r)$-gon appears as a $r$-gon when all its edges on $\partial X_k$ are viewed as a single edge.